AdaCore/learn/content/courses/intro-to-ada/chapters/contracts.rst

 and the callee: a precondition is a promise from the caller to the callee, and a postcondition is a promise in the other direction.

-Pre- and postconditions are specified using a :ada:`with` clause in the subprogram declaration.
+Pre- and postconditions are specified using an aspect clause in the subprogram declaration.
 A :ada:`with Pre => <condition>` clause specifies a precondition and a :ada:`with Post => <condition>` clause specifies a postcondition.